CycloneDX/cyclonedx-python/docs/usage.rst

     Build an SBOM from Pip requirements.

+    It is encouraged to use the feature with the 'pip-compile' tool.

-    The options and switches mimic the respective ones from Pip CLI.
+    The options and switches mimic the respective ones from 'pip' CLI.

     positional arguments:
       <requirements-file>   Path to requirements file.